-- client_id (str) The client ID for your application on GitHub. - client_secret (str) The client secret for your application on GitHub - scope (str, optional) comma-separated list of scopes for the OAuth token - redirect_url (str) the URL to redirect to after the authentication dance is complete - redirect_to (str) if redirect_url is not defined, the name of the view to redirect to after the authentication dance is complete.
+- client_id (str) The client ID for your application on GitHub. - client_secret (str) The client secret for your application on GitHub - scope (str, optional) comma-separated list of scopes for the OAuth token - $redirect_url(str)$ the URL to redirect to after the authentication dance is complete - redirect_to (str) if redirect_url is not defined, the name of the view to redirect to after the authentication dance is complete.
 The actual URL will be determined by flask.url_for() - login_url (str, optional) the URL path for the login view.
 Defaults to / github - authorized_url(str, optional) the URL path for the authorized view.
 Defaults to /github/authorized. - session_class (class, optional) The class to use for creating a Requests session.
 Defaults to OAuth2Session. - storage A token storage class, or an instance of a token storage class, to use for this blueprint.
-Defaults to SessionStorage.

-'''
+Defaults to SessionStorage. - rule_kwargs (dict, optional) Additional arguments that should be passed when adding the login and authorized routes.
+Defaults to None.

 flask_dance.contrib.github.github

-'''